Tamschi/Abstraction-Haven-Backup/ckgxtoxo8057pwrs174dqhcsi.md

   );
 ```

-💁‍♂️ *I just came up with the name, since I could not find documentation spelling out that this is possible.
+💁‍♂️ *Rust's documentation doesn't quite spell out that this is possible for plain function pointers in addition [to traits](https://doc.rust-lang.org/stable/reference/trait-bounds.html#higher-ranked-trait-bounds), or what to call it.
 The one specific mention I found after digging for a bit is the `ForLifetimes?` in the formal grammar on [function pointer types](https://doc.rust-lang.org/stable/reference/types/function-pointer.html), which just links to the section on where clauses.*

+(Thanks for the correction, @[Mazdak Farrokhzad](@centril)!)

 ### What's next